loathengine/Empirical-Percision/README.md

 The Law of Large Numbers (LLN) posits that as the number of observations increases, the sample mean approaches the true mean.

-**Randomness in the Short Run **  The small collections in a short-run are inherently uncertain.
-Getting tails 3 times in a row doesn't mean you found a coin flip harmonic.
+**Randomness in the Short Run**  The small collections in a short-run are inherently uncertain.

 **Convergence in the Long Run:** Regardless of the initial conditions, all systems will eventually converge to the same long-run level.

 **Examples of LLN in the wild:**